puppetlabs/puppetlabs-apache/README.md

     }
 ```

-will rewrite URLs only if the visitor is using IE. Defaults to 'undef'.
+will rewrite URLs only if the visitor is using IE.

-Multiple conditions can also be applied
+Multiple conditions can be applied, the following will rewrite index.html to welcome.html only when the browser is lynx or mozilla version 1 or 2

 ```puppet
     apache::vhost { 'site.name.fdqn':